mia-platform/documentation/docs/development_suite/deploy/configure-github-actions.md

 :::

 :::info
-if you haven't set up an environment yet, [see this page](/development_suite/set-up-infrastructure/add-environment.mdx) to learn how to configure it.
+If you haven't set up an environment yet, check out [here](/development_suite/set-up-infrastructure/add-environment.mdx) how to configure it.
 :::

 ## Workflow